TheMonk2121/ai-dev-tasks/400_context-priority-guide.md

 4) `400_system-overview.md` → Technical architecture and components
 5) `400_context-priority-guide.md` → File relationships and reading order
 6) Topic-specific guides based on task:

 - Testing → `400_testing-strategy-guide.md`
 - Deployment → `400_deployment-environment-guide.md`
 - Security → `400_security-best-practices-guide.md`
 - Performance → `400_performance-optimization-guide.md`
 - Integration → `400_integration-patterns-guide.md`

-## **AI File Analysis Strategy**When Cursor AI restarts or needs to rehydrate context, it follows a**structured reading strategy**designed to maximize
-efficiency while maintaining comprehensive understanding:
+## **AI File Analysis Strategy** When Cursor AI restarts or needs to rehydrate context, it follows a **structured reading strategy** designed to maximize efficiency while maintaining comprehensive understanding

 ### **Primary Go-To Files (Read First - 2-3 minutes)**1.**`100_cursor-memory-context.md`**-**CRITICAL**-**Primary memory scaffold**for instant project state

 - Provides current development focus, recent completions, system architecture
 - **NEW**: Contains complete documentation inventory and context-specific guidance
 - Takes 30 seconds to read, provides 80% of needed context
 - Essential for understanding "what's happening right now"

-2. **`000_backlog.md`**-**CRITICAL**- Shows current priorities and active development items
+2.**`000_backlog.md`**-**CRITICAL**- Shows current priorities and active development items

 - Reveals development roadmap and blocking dependencies
 - Essential for understanding project direction and next steps
 - Helps identify what's urgent vs. what can wait

 3.**`400_system-overview.md`**-**CRITICAL**- Provides technical architecture and "system-of-systems" context

 - Shows how all components work together
 - Essential for understanding the broader technical landscape
 - Helps with implementation decisions and system integration

 4.**`400_development-roadmap.md`**-**CRITICAL**- Provides comprehensive development timeline and strategic planning

 - Shows current sprint, next 3 sprints, and quarterly goals
 - Essential for understanding project milestones and progress tracking
 - Helps with strategic planning and resource allocation

 ### **📋 Crucial Ancillary Files (Read as Needed)**1.**`400_context-priority-guide.md`**-**IMPORTANT**- When understanding file organization and relationships

 - When finding related files for specific tasks
 - When understanding the cognitive scaffolding system
 - When navigating the documentation hierarchy

 2.**`400_project-overview.md`**-**IMPORTANT**- When understanding high-level project purpose

 - When needing quick start information or workflow overview
 - When understanding the overall development approach
 - When onboarding to the project

 3.**`200_naming-conventions.md`**-**IMPORTANT**- When understanding file organization principles

 - When suggesting new file names or understanding existing ones
 - When understanding the three-digit prefix system
 - When maintaining documentation consistency

 ### **🔧 Script and Code Analysis Strategy**